How to transfer or migrate your WordPress website (also MODX, Drupal, Joomla)

 If you’re migrating a non-app based website or can’t get these instructions to work (possibly due to remote host issues like low disk space), steps describing how to do a manual website transfer can be found in our general migration guide.
 You can also use that article to learn how to migrate your email; this guide covers only a web-app based website.

 Our 1-click web apps utility – powered by Installatron – is really smart!
-It will automatically package up the database and files, copy them to your account with us, create the new database and even make necessary changes to the database configuration if you’re changing domains in the process.
-This is why we recommend using it to handle the migration of your web app powered website.
+It will automatically package up the database and files, copy them to your account with us, create the new database and if you’re changing domains it’ll even make necessary changes to the database configuration.
+This is why we recommend using it to handle the migration of any website that utilizes a database, like WordPress.

 Domain Set up